gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	promoting the relational corridor into stable joint choreography only when durable reciprocal support genuinely crossed threshold
 -	preserving that stable joint state under early internal asymmetry without either collapsing it prematurely or hiding the stress
 -	restabilizing the stressed joint state when the asymmetry softened, while preserving both shared-state continuity and train distinctness
+-	and then representing harsher renewed asymmetry as serious break pressure inside the stable joint state without prematurely deleting the shared reading

 This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial
-By Cycles 3–21, TU+ did more than decorate output.
+By Cycles 3–22, TU+ did more than decorate output.

 It:
 -	revised choreography readings